simonw/asgi-cors/README.md

 ```
 Access-Control-Allow-Origin: http://localhost:8000
 ```
 Note that the `Access-Control-Allow-Origin` header can only return a single value.
-This means that if you want to allow requests from multiple origins you need to dynamically whitelist those origins and return a different header value depending on the incoming request.
+This means that if you want to allow requests from multiple origins you need to dynamically allowlist those origins and return a different header value depending on the incoming request.

 Additionally if specific HTTP methods should be allowed an application should add:
 ```